Katherine Bathurst: Life

 Reports on Children Under Five Years of Age in Public Elementary Schools (1905) by Women Inspectors of the Board of Education was published by HM Stationery Office in 1905.
 Bathurst's contribution to the joint report was much larger than those of the other inspectors.
 The introduction to the report noted, One of these [inspectors], who has since retired, only visited some schools in one of the large County Boroughs during a few months: her report contains some interesting expressions of personal opinion and a record of impressions on educational and social matters not confined to the range of the proposed inquiry.

-Bathurst had not "retired", she had been instructed to resign.
+However Bathurst had not retired but had been instructed to resign.
 On the day of her resignation she added additional material which Morant did not want to publish.
 However Bathurst insisted.
 She had been encouraged by Gorst who wanted revenge on Morant for losing his position.
-The result is said to be a "unique example" showing in public a difference of opinion between a ministry and its servant.
+The result is said to be a unique example which shows in public a difference of opinion between a ministry and its servant.

 The report did remove the names of individuals but it contained Bathurst's findings that teaching was concentrating on reading, writing and arithmetic, books and blackboards, where "play" was much more important.
 She described how four-year-old children would spend an hour a day doing needlework which she believed was only intended to benefit the school inspector.

-This was the end of her working life, but she published articles in The Nineteenth Century magazine continuing her theme that the education of the young required drastic improvement and the difference in content between the education offered to boys, but not to girls.
+This was the end of Bathurst's working life, but she published articles in The Nineteenth Century magazine continuing her theme that the education of the young required drastic improvement and the difference in content between the education offered to boys, but not to girls.

-Death and legacy

 Bathurst died in Ryde in 1933.

-Her papers including correspondence on her disputes are held by University College, London.
+Collections

+The Institute of Education, University College London holds Bathurst's archive; it was originally donated to the National Union of Women Teachers whose archive is also held at the Institute.
+The collection contains personal correspondence, reports and inspection forms, and press cuttings relating to educational issues during Bathurst's career.